 I simply cannot pay the IRS all of the money owed,

 what can I do?

 Many times a taxpayer may owe much more federal back taxes than they can pay.
-The first step in resolving this problem is to contact experienced IRS tax attorney Mary E King.
+The first step in resolving this problem is to contact experienced tax attorney Mary E. King.
 Attorney Mary King will determine the best solution for your individual case.

 IRS tax help can be achieved by several methods including but not limited to:

 Can I negotiate with the IRS?

 As a taxpayer not familiar with the ins and outs of federal tax laws you should not attempt to negotiate directly with the IRS.
 It is essential you retain the services of a qualified tax attorney such as tax attorney Mary E. King to negotiate on your behalf.
 Mary has successfully negotiated for her clients which means her clients have not needed to directly communicate with the IRS.

 Can the IRS take money from my bank account?

 Yes.
 The IRS can take money from your bank account, IRA’s and cash value of your life insurance policy.
 The IRS refers to the action of taking money from a taxpayers bank account as a levy.
 Not only banks but credit unions, trust companies, and labor credit unions all must comply with an IRS levy.
 A tax levy is the worst case for any taxpayer and many times may be able to be avoided by contacting tax attorney Mary King before it is too late.
 Procrastinating with the IRS is the worst mistake.
 Don’t wait, contact the Law Office of Mary King P.L. and find out your options.